9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 These take a little explaining.
 The `softline` function should insert a newline if the current line has become too wide, or a space otherwise.
-How can we do this if our `Doc` type doesn\'t contain any information about rendering?
+How can we do this if our `Doc` type doesn't contain any information about rendering?
 Our answer is that every time we encounter a soft newline, we maintain *two* alternative representations of the document, using the `Union` constructor.